whitneylosinski/surfs_up/README.md

               filter(Measurement.station == 'USC00519281').all()
    ```

    The fifth deliverable was to print a histogram of all the temperatures recorded at the most active station for the past twelve months.
 This was done by querying the temperature observations (tobs) from the Measurement class and filtering by the station and `prev_year` variable that was defined earlier in the first deliverable.
-The results were extracted into a list using `.all()`, saved to a dataframe and then plotted into a histogram as shown below.
+The results were extracted into a list using `.all()`, saved to a Pandas DateFrame and then plotted into a histogram as shown below.
    ```py
    # Choose the station with the highest number of temperature observations.
    # Query the last 12 months of temperature observation data for this station and plot the results as a histogram